LSU Parts Ways With Associate Head Swim Coach Leah Stancil

 LSU’s staff still includes assistants Lyle Robelot, Brogan Barr, Jon Sakovich, diving coach Drew Livingston, and grad assistants Delaney Crowder and Walker Creedon rounding out the staff.

 As an athlete, Stancil (formerly Martindale) was a 12-time All-American for the Gators and a member of the Barbados National Team, where she set multiple national records.
 She also represented her home coutnry at the 1996 and 2000 Olympic Games.
-At the latter in Sydney, she became the first Black woman to reach an Olympic swimming final.
+At the latter in Sydney, she became the first Black woman to reach an Olympic swimming final in the 50 free.

 The LSU men and women both finished 7th at the 2025 SEC Championships.
 That was a spot lower for the men and a spot higher for the women from the year prior.